 His approval ratings after the Sept.
 11, 2001, terrorist attacks were among the highest of any president in history.
 Conversely, his approval ratings following the 2008 financial crisis were among the lowest of any president.

-He and his father, the 41st president of the United States George H.W.
-Bush, were the second father and son to achieve the presidency in American history; the first were John Adams and John Quincy Adams.
+He married Laura Bush in 1977 and in 1981, he and Laura welcomed fraternal twins Barbara and Jenna Bush.
+He and his father, 41st President of the United States George H.W.
+Bush, were the second father and son to achieve the presidency in American history.
+The first were John Adams and John Quincy Adams.